• Skip to primary navigation

 Notes

-• We used this one batch of sauce for chili carrot dogs and chili fries on another day.
+• On another day, we used this one batch of sauce for chili carrot dogs and chili fries.
 I wished I had doubled the batch!
 That’s how good it is.

 • For chili fries, bake or air-fry your potatoes without oil.
-For this particular recipe, I used potato coins, cooked in a 425-degree oven for 45 minutes on a silicone mat.
+I used potato coins for this particular recipe, cooked in a 425-degree oven for 45 minutes on a silicone mat.
 No oil is needed.
 Top with chili sauce, onions, and YUM!

 • Using canned or steamed lentils is a shortcut for making cooking lentils.